 The AWC has 5 functional areas of responsibility that contribute to AWC Integrated Mission Support, as follows:

 Development Division is responsible for de-risking the future of airpower.
 The division shapes, prepares and assures the delivery of Air Test and Evaluation (T&E) for current and new capabilities in the Air environment, including Operational Test of Lightning II, provision of air platform and survivability advice, and the development and operational test of current and future ISR systems.

 Operations Support Division provides timely, fused, all-source operational air and aviation intelligence support and intelligence planning, and underpins the AWC's Integrated Mission Support process.
-Through the Defence EW Centre and the Typhoon Mission Support Centre (MSC) it is responsible for the provision of EW Operational Support to all 3 Services, including the provision of the national Electronic Order of Battle and Mission Dependent Data.
+Through the Joint EW Operational Support Centre (JEWOSC) and the Typhoon Mission Support Centre (MSC) it is responsible for the provision of EW Operational Support to all 3 Services, including the provision of the national Electronic Order of Battle and Mission Dependent Data.
 The Division also acts as the Operational Sponsor for the Operations Support (Intelligence) Branch and Trade, including the RAF Reserve component.

 OPERATIONAL ANALYSIS (OA) DIVISION